Why is the Bible important today?

 Articulate the importance of faith, commitment, and a dynamic relationship with Jesus as a basis for service.
 (11, 13)

 Develop a strong work ethic that manifests itself in service.
 (11, 13)

-Participate in local, national, or global initiatives that serve those in need.
+Participate with local or national organizations that serve those in need.
 (11, 13)

-Recognize that we are stewards of the unique talents and spiritual gifts that God has given us.
+Recognize that each person has been given unique talents and spiritual gifts by God.
 (17, 21)

-Identify and develop my spiritual gifts and use one or more in sharing my faith.
+Identify and begin to develop a personal spiritual gift that would be relevant to sharing my faith.
 (13, 17)